-I see kindness as a form of mycelium that exists in the soil of a forest.
-Mycelium is a fungi network that connects plants and trees to one another to share nutrients and information.
-This special fungus works similarly to the interstitial tissue we have in our bodies.
+Using Nature as a metaphor, kindness is a form of mycelium.
+Mycelium is a fungi network that connects plants and trees to share nutrients and information in the forest.
+This unique fungus is very similar to the interstitial tissue in our bodies.
 Interstitial tissue is a connection and transportation system for nutrients among organs, cells, and capillaries that support immune regulation.
-If both nature and our bodies have processes and structures to support connections in complex and dynamic systems, could the practice of being kind have the same effect on our human social systems?

-- Kindness connects people to each other and grows trust.
-Just like mycelium, it is an act that flows through the connection we have with others.
-Kindness creates conditions conducive to trust between each other.
-The conditions needed for trust to grow and evolve require contact and strengthening the sense of connection we have with each other.
-These conditions bring us together in a shared moment and over time, these moments end up in trust.
+- Kindness grows trust.
+Like mycelium, kindness is an act that flows through our connection with others and creates conditions conducive to trust.
+The conditions needed to help trust grow require contact.
+These conditions bring us together in a shared moment.
+Over time, just like when the stranger bought my sandwich, these moments end up in trust.

-- Kindness also facilitates the development of relationships in teams, groups, communities, and societies.
-When we are kind to each other, something changes inside us.
-Instead of feeling like we have to protect ourselves from mean or self-serving behavior, it gives us an experience of interconnection that opens us up to the possibility of connection.
-In an interdependent world, relationships are critical because interdependence means that everyone is connected to all living entities in the world (including the earth)!
-Connection is a relational concept.
-When we reach out with kindness, we are supporting our interconnection, not fighting against it.
+- Kindness powers relationships.
+When we are kind to each other, something literally changes inside us.
+Instead of needing to protect ourselves from mean or self-serving behavior, we are given the experience of connection.
+Relationships are critical to survival because interdependence means everyone is connected.
+When we reach out with kindness, we support our “inter” connection; we don’t fight against it.
+That is because connection is a relational concept.

-- Kindness works from abundance.
-Kindness doesn’t have to cost anything other than a predisposition to show up and act with the intent of being kind.
+- Kindness creates abundance.
+It doesn’t have to cost anything other than a predisposition to show up with the intent of being kind.
 Therefore, there are no limits to the expression of kindness.
-It can happen anywhere, it can happen in one-on-one conversations, it can happen in team meetings, it can happen in family conversations, etc. And over time, kindness becomes a generous act that supports a living system based on generosity.
+It can happen anywhere and with anyone: on the subway, in a business meeting, with our families, and in any interaction.

-In nature, old-growth forests, mature prairies, and mature coral reefs are ecosystems that behave with generosity.
-They are filled with diversity, and it is through these diverse relationships that mutualistic relationships form between species through the sharing of what they have in abundance with each other.
-It is a resilient and generous system, designed to regenerate.
+In Nature, old-growth forests, mature prairies, and mature coral reefs are ecosystems filled with diversity.
+Mutualistic relationships form through these diverse relationships.
+This is the foundation of interdependence and a resilient and generous system designed to regenerate.

 Looooove this!
 Thank you Kathy.